Teradata/kylo/core/field-policy/README.md

 ### The Rest Controller
-The **field-policies-controller** module discovers all classes on the classpath that have either a `@Standardizer` or `@FieldValidator` and creates default User Interface Objects that are then displayed when a user creates a new Field Policy.
+The **field-policies-controller** module discovers all classes on the classpath that have either a `@Standardizer` or `@Validator` and creates default User Interface Objects that are then displayed when a user creates a new Field Policy.

 The `com.thinkbiganalytics.policy.AvaliablePolicies` class exposes these objects using Reflection.
 The `com.thinkbiganalytics.policy.rest.controller.FieldPolicyRestController` surfaces these so the User Interface can display the available options to the user.